Gestation crate: Stress and mental well-being

-Injuries & Physical Disease
+Injuries and physical disease

 Stereotypic behavior such as bar-biting can lead to physical trauma, such as sores from frequent contact with the metal bars, and mouth sores from sham-chewing and bar-biting.

 Many other health related issues are to be found among pigs confined within gestation crates as opposed to group housing systems.
 Some of these include urinary tract infections, respiratory disease, skin lesions (e.g. pressure sores), excessive heat-loss, bone density, muscle health, cardiovascular health, foot injuries, damage to joints, and even lameness.

 Poor cardiovascular health, bone density issues, and poor muscle health all have been attributed to lack of exercise.
 The decreased amount of muscle mass makes even simple movements difficult, while one study found that crated sows had two thirds the bone density of non-crated sows, with researchers concluding that weakened bones led to a higher incidence of broken bones or injuries and another study finding that a common factor in mortality cases was leg weakness.

 Sows can suffer shoulder sores and abrasions to their skin from rocks, sharp edges, and bolts fastening the crates in place.
 This same flooring is thought to contribute to toe lesions, with some reports claiming that up to 80% of crated sows suffer from this illness.
 Due to lack of exercise, sows may develop a number of additional physical conditions that compromise their overall well-being.
 Urinary tract infections may develop as a result of the pigs' immobility, which causes them to drink less frequently and consequently develop bacteria within the urinary tract.

-Contributions of Concrete Flooring
+Contributions of concrete flooring

 Higher rates of lameness are in part due to the hardness of the concrete flooring, which inevitably leads to a higher incidence of injuries to the feet and legs.

 According to John Webster, head of the Veterinary School at Bristol University in the United Kingdom, "Sows on concrete in confinement stalls suffer abuse according to all the Five Freedoms."
 These include freedom from hunger, discomfort, pain, distress, and freedom to express normal behavior.
 Sows that have to lay on concrete flooring can experience excessive heat loss and chronic physical discomfort, while this same concrete flooring can contribute to foot injuries, joint pain complications, and skin lesions – due to the pigs' prolonged contact with an unusually hard surface and chronic inactivity.

-Natural Behavior
+Natural behavior

 In a symposium held in 2002 on swine housing and well-being, Edmond A. Pajor, Associate Professor at Purdue University, told the audience that "In gestation stalls, sows are prevented from performing many of the behavior patterns that pigs would perform in more natural or less restricted conditions resulting in a negative impact on sow welfare."